Mastercard launches carbon calculator in its latest attempt to go green - Local News 8

 Mastercard launches carbon calculator in its latest attempt to go green

-Mastercard wants its customers to understand how much their spending habits are contributing to carbon emissions and global warming.
+Mastercard wants consumers to understand how much their spending habits are contributing to carbon emissions and global warming.

 The credit card company created a calculator that measures consumers’ carbon footprints based on what they purchase.
-The tool, which will be available on the Mastercard website and app on Monday, focuses on specific spending categories but doesn’t track individual transactions.
+The tool, which will be available on Monday, focuses on specific spending categories but doesn’t track individual transactions.

 The calculator gathers information using a methodology called the Doconomy Åland Index, which collects data from Trucost, an ESG analysis company that estimates businesses’ hidden costs of using unsustainable natural resources.